michelenatale/Compress/README.md

 Incidentally, both methods are based on [LZ77](https://en.wikipedia.org/wiki/LZ77_and_LZ78#LZ77) and [Huffman Coding](https://en.wikipedia.org/wiki/Huffman_coding).
 LZ77 was developed in 1977 by [Abraham Lempel](https://en.wikipedia.org/wiki/Abraham_Lempel) and [Jacob Ziv](https://en.wikipedia.org/wiki/Jacob_Ziv).
 It is based on the [dictionary principle](https://en.wikipedia.org/wiki/Dictionary_coder), which has always proven to be extremely effective in compression.
 Compression rates of up to 90% can be achieved in some cases.

+I subsequently added a very slim, simple, and fast archiving program (similar to TAR, ZIP, GZ) called “FileCompressPackage,” but with minimal functionality.

 https://github.com/michelenatale/Compress/tree/main/TestBrotliDotNet